 Note: If the name of the graphics card installed on your computer starts with AMD or ATI, then, unfortunately, this guide is not meant for you.

 6. Now there are two ways to update your driver.
-The first one is to do it automatically and the second one is doing it manually.
+The first one is to do it automatically and the second one is to do it manually.

 7. If you choose to go with the first method, then you need to right-click on your graphics card name and then select the “Update driver” option.
 You will get a new dialogue box, and you again need to choose the first option that says “Search automatically for updated driver software”.